-Everyone says that life insurance is a good thing to have, but what happens when it becomes too expensive?
-As important as having a life insurance policy is and all of the benefits that come with it, the premiums can become costly as a retiree.
+Everyone says that life insurance is a good thing to have, but what happens when the premiums become too expensive?

-If you’re a senior citizen struggling with your finances and are unsure about managing expensive life insurance premiums, this article is for you.
-We’ll show you some tips on what to do when you can’t afford those expensive premiums any longer.
+If you’re a senior struggling with your finances and are unsure about managing expensive life insurance premiums, this article is for you.
+We’ll show you some tips on what to do when you can’t afford those policy premiums any longer.

 There are some things that you can do to lower your life insurance premiums.
 Of course, there are other options that don’t involve negotiating with your insurance company for a lower premium.
 Here’s everything you need to know when you’re struggling to keep up with costly life insurance premiums!

-Lower Your Life Insurance Premiums by Getting Healthier
+Lower Your Life Insurance Premiums By Being Healthier

 One of the most commonly accepted ways to get a lower life insurance premium is to work on your health.